Medicare & Insurance Resources

 Why is this important?

-Outside of this 60-day window, insurance companies can ask about your health history when you apply to switch plans.
-If you have pre-existing conditions, you might be denied or charged higher rates.
-But during your Birthday Rule period, your health history doesn't matter.
+Outside of your Birthday Rule window, insurance companies can ask about your health history when you apply to switch plans.
+If you have pre-existing conditions, you could be denied coverage or charged higher rates.
+During your Birthday Rule period, your health history doesn't matter.

 Don't miss your window.
 If your birthday is coming up, now is the perfect time to review your Medicare Supplement options and see how much you could save.